-The main catalogue before Karchak has been a searchable PDF scan of a typewritten descriptive catalogue created by John Stapleton Driver in the 1970s, and revised by David Barrett in the 1990s, with an idiosyncratic transliteration system.
+The main catalogue before Karchak has been a PDF scan of a typewritten descriptive catalogue created by John Stapleton Driver in the 1970s, and revised by David Barrett in the 1990s, with an idiosyncratic transliteration system.

 This online catalogue is based on an open source TEI/XML metadata standard which incorporates established library standards for description (LC Transliteration before 2015, Wylie transliteration since 2015 and LC Subject Headings).
 Karchak records also include Tibetan script for titles of works.